-These constitutional principles are implemented through the provisions of law no. 8671, dated 26.10.2000 "On the powers and authorities of command and strategic guidance of the Albanian Armed Forces".
-Article 3 of the Law no. 8671, dated 26.10.2000, stipulates that powers and command authorities of the armed forces have the following hierarchical order:
+These constitutional principles are implemented through the provisions of the Law No. 64/2014 "On the authorities and powers of commanding and guidance of the Armed Forces of the Republic of Albania".
+Article 7 of the Law No. 64/2014, stipulates that authorities and powers of command authorities of the Armed Forces have the following hierarchical order: the Parliament (Assembly), the President of the Republic, the Council of Ministers, the Prime

-the Parliament, the President, the Council of Ministers, the Prime Minister, the Minister of Defence, the Chief of General Staff, and the Commanders of the Land, Navy and Air Force.
+Minister, the Minister of Defense, the Chief of General Staff of the Armed Forces, the General Staff of the Armed Forces, the Commanders of the Land, Navy and Air Forces, the Commanders of the supporting structures and the Commander of the Armed Forces in war time.